usmans58/CI-CD_IBM_Course/README.md

 # CI-CD_IBM_Course
-This repo is for hands-on practice during CI/CD course by IBM
+This repo is for hands-on practice during CI/CD course by IBM.